EchterAlsFake/VidFetch_Discord_Bot/README.md

 ## Status: ✔
 # [Invite Link](https://discord.com/oauth2/authorize?client_id=1093631510428516434&permissions=2147486720&scope=bot)

+# Beta things:

+This branch is for tracking my code.
+It contains untested and unfinished Code.
+Please stay away from this branch and ONLY use the main branch, because I will always test new features before uploading to it.

+If you find Issues in my code, DON'T report it, when it's not on the main branch!

 # What is it?

 Vid Fetch Bot is a Discord Bot, which downloads YouTube Videos and sends them back to the